 HIIT workouts are popular because they are time-efficient and can provide better results than steady-state cardio.
 Compared to steady-state cardio, which involves maintaining a constant pace for an extended period, HIIT workouts have been shown to increase your metabolism and burn more calories in less time.
 For example, a 20-minute HIIT workout could burn more calories than a 60-minute steady-state cardio session.

 One major benefit of incorporating HIIT into your exercise routine is improved cardiovascular health.
-With the alternating periods of high-intensity activity followed by rest periods, your heart rate increases rapidly then recovers quickly before the next burst of activity.
-This process strengthens both your heart muscle and respiratory system over time.
+The alternating periods of high-intensity activity followed by active rest periods rapidly increase your heart rate, which then recovers before the next burst.
+This process effectively strengthens both your heart muscle and respiratory system over time.

 How HIIT Works